 Home of the Brazilian pastries

 Step inside one of these two Colombo cafes and experience the exotic taste of many sweets, pastries, tropical jams, and Brazilian and Iberian dishes.
 Try Brigadeiros and Pastel de Nata, two traditional Brazilian sweets, pastel de avela (hazelnut pastry), Torta Bombom, pistachio tart, or dulce de leche cookies.
-Or you can have brunch or dinner (choose for dinner the Copacabana location, and you’ll also get the amazing view) with traditional Brazilian cuisine: Feijoada (one of the best in Rio de Janeiro), Bolihnos de Bacalhau, Coxinha.
+Or you can have brunch or dinner (choose for dinner the Copacabana location, and you’ll also get the fantastic view) with traditional Brazilian cuisine: Feijoada (one of the best in Rio de Janeiro), Bolihnos de Bacalhau, Coxinha.

 Read more: CAIPIRINHA – BRAZIL’S TRADITIONAL COCKTAIL